mygit676/MyGitL3Content/git-tests/Branches/README.md

 git branch branch1
 ```

-3) To checkout to the branch
+3) To checkout to  branch1
 ```
 git checkout branch1
 ```